Core Workflow#

 log_info "Creating output directories under $MAIN_OUTPUT..."

-# Create output directories
+# Create main output directory

-create_directory "$dir"
+create_directory "$MAIN_OUTPUT"

 log_info "Creating region-specific subdirectories..."